Urban planning in Australia: Victoria

 Planning Schemes set out the premises of community interaction and proposals with land use and development.
 Through zoning and overlays, applications must align with the policies set out by local government areas who in turn prepare schemes around state policies.

 In addition, the Minister, the Department of Environment, Land, Water and Planning and relevant statutory bodies such as the Victorian Planning Authority and Public Transport Victoria are able to scope strategic directions on their respective focus areas.
 For example, the Plan Melbourne 2017-2050 document is a long-term strategic planning outline of urban development in Melbourne over the next few decades.

-The Minister is able to amend key aspects of the planning system in Victoria at their discretion and this most often seen through amendments to the planning provision and schemes as well as occasional interventions into permit applications.
+The Minister is able to amend key aspects of the planning system in Victoria at their discretion and this most often seen through amendments to the planning provision and schemes as well as occasional interventions into permit applDepartment of Transport and Planningications.

 Western Australia

 In Western Australia urban planning is primarily directed by the Western Australian Planning Commission, a statutory authority of the Government of Western Australia.

 and implemented by the Department of Planning, Lands & Heritage and local government authorities.
 Key legislation is the Environmental Protection Act 1986 and the Planning and Development Act 2005.